tsuru/deploy-agent/README.md

 Deploy Agent
 ----------

-Pure go unit agent to manage deploys in containers.
+Pure go agent to manage deploys in containers.